 Tay Ho: The 5 Best Restaurants For Every Taste

-Hanoi’s cultural heart might rest on the Old Quarter but the city’s contemporary pulse lies in the area around West Lake (or ‘Ho Tay’ in Vietnamese) - the city’s new food and multi-culture quarter.
+Hanoi’s cultural heart might rest in the Old Quarter, but the city’s contemporary pulse lies around West Lake (or ‘Ho Tay’ in Vietnamese) - now recognized as the city’s vibrant food and multicultural district.

-Visitors looking to capture the zeitgeist of the old city should venture to the Tay Ho area where a high percentage of international eateries are found.
-Here are some suggestions of the best restaurants in the area.
+Visitors seeking to capture the essence of modern Hanoi should explore the Tay Ho area, home to a significant number of international eateries.
+Here are some updated suggestions for the best restaurants in the area.

 Cugini - Ristorante Italiano